Curriculum and Instruction

 Staff members are provided continuous professional growth opportunities to explore content and teaching methods which will enhance student learning.

 Our elementary schools provide a sound foundation for student academic development.
 Jennings County Schools participate in RTI, a program which supports remediation for students struggling with a particular skill.
 Special academic needs are met through a continuum of offerings which includes Title I reading programs, counseling services, assistance for the handicapped, and high ability programs.

 JENNINGS COUNTY MIDDLE SCHOOL

 Our middle school provides the bridge between elementary and high school.
 This "middle school concept" provides exploratory experiences, as well as basic skill instruction, remediation, and enrichment in several academic areas.
 The curriculum also offers the opportunity to earn high school credits in certain areas.
 Adolescent development is a special concern and our middle school curriculum considers both the academic and personal needs of the students.

 JENNINGS COUNTY HIGH SCHOOL

 Our high school provides a variety of over 150 course selections.
 We offer vocational courses, cooperative ventures with local businesses, advance placement courses, dual credit courses, and fine arts.
-Graduates must now earn 48 credits and pass the Indiana Graduation Qualifying Examination to be eligible for a JCHS diploma,.
-JCHS also offers a Building Trades Program onside.
+Graduates must now earn 42 Credits for a General Diploma, 44 for Core 40, 48 for Academic Honors and pass the ECA - End of Course Assessment Examine to be eligible for a JCHS diploma.

 Through the Southeastern Indiana Area Vocational School, Jennings County Schools offers vocational classes in machine shop, cosmetology, food service, diesel and auto mechanics, building trades program onside, printing, distributive education, industrial training, auto and body shop, nurses aid, and office education.
 Several of these classes are cooperative programs through which students are employed during the mornings or afternoons.